L3 - Chemical Sciences of Life (SCV)

 Know-how and skills

-Through numerous theoretical and practical courses in Chemistry, but also thanks to the interface between chemistry and biology (3 TUs in S6) with the teaching units in analysis and identification applied to the field (4 TUs), the Chemical Sciences of the Living World course also provides an initiation to research through the practice of English (1 TU) and tutored projects (1 TU).
+Through numerous theoretical and practical courses in chemistry, but also thanks to a focus on the interface between chemistry and biology (3 ECTS credits in S6) with teaching units in analysis and identification applied to the field (4 ECTS credits), the Life Sciences Chemistry program also provides an introduction to research through English language practice (1 EU) and tutored projects (1 EU).

-General scientific skills: - Master basic laboratory experimentation techniques. -Be able to develop an experimental strategy to answer a chemical problem. -To be able to use and adapt the tools of analysis and data processing in the different fields of chemistry. -be able to appropriate the tools of study in chemistry, including modeling and statistical tools. -be able to read and criticize scientific texts in English -be able to search for and gather information and verify it (bibliographic research in relation to a scientific theme)
+General scientific skills: - Master basic laboratory experimentation techniques. - Be able to develop an experimental strategy to solve a chemical problem. - Know how to use and adapt data analysis and processing tools in different areas of chemistry. - Be able to master chemistry study tools, including modeling and statistical tools. - Be able to read and critique scientific texts in English. - Be able to search for, collect, and verify information (bibliographic research related to a scientific topic).

-Transversal skills: - Be able to organize one's work based on an experimental protocol. -To be able to adopt a multidisciplinary approach (interface with biology, physics, etc.) -To master written and oral presentations and reports (tutorials and practical work) -To work in pairs or in teams (tutorials and practical work) -To understand written and oral English. -mastery of basic computer tools.
+Cross-disciplinary skills: - Ability to organize work based on an experimental protocol. - Be able to adopt a multidisciplinary approach (interface with biology, physics, etc.). - Master written and oral presentations and reports (tutored projects and practical work). - Work in pairs or teams (tutored projects and practical work). - Understand written and spoken English. - Master basic computer tools.

 Read more